-By installing the Data Content Manager (DCM) application into your ServiceNow environment, you can audit your service data against best practise blueprints or blueprints you have created yourself.
+By installing the Data Content Manager (DCM) application into your ServiceNow environment, you can audit your service data against best practice blueprints or blueprints you have created yourself.

 Because the same data is audited by several, sometimes scheduled and repetitive blueprint audits, a single error in your data can cause multiple audit alerts.
 By removing the error’s root cause, all alerts related to those multiple blueprints can be resolved at once.

-So, instead of analysing all audit alerts one-by-one, wouldn’t it be nice, if audit logic could recognize the error root cause automatically for you?
+So, instead of analyzing all audit alerts one-by-one, wouldn’t it be nice, if audit logic could recognize the error root cause automatically for you?

 This is now a reality.
-DCM audit functionality can analyse all detected audit messages and create a unique audit message for every detected “root cause”.
+DCM audit functionality can analyze all detected audit messages and create a unique audit message for every detected ?root cause?.
 Original audit messages are linked with the unique audit message and therefore it is easy to resolve all caused audit messages by one click.
 And this, of course, saves your time, resources and money but what is even more important, shortens your data error resolving time.

-“Instead of analysing all audit alerts one-by-one, wouldn’t it be nice, if audit logic could recognize the error root cause automatically for you?”
+“Instead of analyzing all audit alerts one-by-one, wouldn’t it be nice, if audit logic could recognize the error’s root cause automatically for you?”